 “These materials provide overviews of clinical and retail pharmacy practices across APEC economies, identifying best practices and resources to support implementation toward ensuring the quality of drugs that reach patients,” Kahn said.

-Many illegitimate pharmacy wholesalers gain licensure in states with less stringent requirements or lax enforcement.
+Many illegitimate pharmaceutical wholesalers gain licensure in states with less stringent requirements or lax enforcement.